TRAINING

 The practice is based on issues in publicly available awards that could have been decided either way, taking into account how the parties’ positions are presented in the award.

 Because team work is an important part of case preparation, each practice session opposes two counsel for each side, i.e. there are two counsel designated as claimant, and two counsel designated as respondent.
 Each side gets a total of 40mn for their pleadings.
 Participants therefore need to coordinate their positions with their co-counsel ahead of making their oral submissions.
 We also see this as an opportunity for participants to build strong relationships with the rest of the group.
-In this spirit, the best advocates, as rated by the other participants, are selected for the finals that conclude the course.

 At the close of counsel's pleadings, time is reserved for tribunal questions.
 Following a short break, each side gets 10mn to make rebuttal submissions, before a private debrief session.
-The neutral role recognises that it is key for effective advocates to understand the perspective of the decision-maker.

 In order to replicate the nervous energy of a real hearing, practice sessions are held as remote hearings (more on this here), and broadcast live and advertised as webinars.